Fundamental Concepts of the Meals Tax

 03/07/16 030716047 Sales 2 Specials Entrees 22.60

 Notice there is a 27 cents difference between the two entries?
 This illustrates why the bookkeeper must understand the formula used by the state or local government to calculate food tax.
 I have encountered a case whereby the state audited the restaurant and the owner failed to tax the drinks as required.
 The accounting firm forewarned him several times over a few years that he needed to tax both food and drinks as required by the regulations.
-The auditor calculated an underpayment of $2,070 for one year.
-Since the look back is three years he owed the local government $6,210 plus interest.
+The auditor calculated a underpayment of $2,070 for one year.
+Since the look back is three years, he ended up owing the local government $6,210 plus interest.

 A second item to note is the sales tax.
 In this case the sales tax is on the entire amount excluding meals tax.
 Both sales and meals tax are calculated independently of each other (as if the other did not exist).

 There are multiple restaurant retail software programs on the market.
 The restaurant must program the respective function keys (entrée, appetizer, dessert, beverage, alcohol and other) for taxability related to both meals and sales tax.
 Pay close attention to exempting the tip from taxation.

 The meals tax account is structured in a similar fashion as the sales tax account.
 It is typically one of the sub-accounts of accrued taxes.
 Remember, the accrued taxes account under current liabilities is set up as a parent-child configuration.
 In general, there are multiple credits posted into the meals tax account each month with one debit reflecting the payment to the government.